ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

      At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further formats may be available in the future and would be acceptable to use as long as they comply with the criteria defined above (REQ6).

    * 'sign_alg': this parameter is identified by the CBOR unsigned integer 3 used as map key.
-Its value specifies the Signature Algorithm used to sign messages in the group and is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.
+Its value specifies the signature algorithm used to sign messages in the group and is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.

    * 'sign_params': this parameter is identified by the CBOR unsigned integer 4 used as map key.
-Its value specifies the parameters of the Signature Algorithm and is encoded as a CBOR array including the following two elements:
+Its value specifies the parameters of the signature algorithm and is encoded as a CBOR array including the following two elements:

-      - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.
+      - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the signature algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.

-      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.COSE.Key.Types}}.
+      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the signature algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.COSE.Key.Types}}.

 - 'num', specifying the version number of the keying material specified in the 'key' field.
 The initial value of the version number MUST be set to 0 upon creating the group (REQ16).